-The setting is the 11th century Colditz Castle located near the town of Leipzig, Dresden.
+The setting of this particularly is the 11th century Colditz Castle located near the town of Leipzig, Dresden.
 Between 1940 and its liberation in 1945, it was used by the Nazis to keep thousands of troublesome, incorrigible prisoners of war who had often escaped from other camps previously under lock and key.
 They were placed in this formidable and imposing building because it was believed to be ‘unescapable’ due to it being situated high above the River Mulde on treacherously rocky terrain.

 Not your typical setting for our light-hearted read then, but that makes this story all the more sweeter.